grafana/grafana-operator/examples/alerting/notification_policy/README.md

 If you already know which contact point an alert should send to, you can directly set the [`receivers`]({{% relref "/docs/api/#grafanaalertrulegroupspecrulesindexnotificationsettings" %}}) property on the alert rule.
 {{% /alert %}}

+To view the entire configuration that you can do within Notification Policies, look at our [API documentation](/docs/api/#grafananotificationpolicyspec).

 ## Simple Notification Policy

 The following snippet shows an example notification policy routing to the `operations` or `security` team based on the `team` label.